web-platform-tests/rfcs/rfcs/variant_name_not_empty.md

 ### Alternatives Considered

-It is possible we update wptrunner to accept `path/to/test.html?` as the url for the empty name variants, but this requires wptrunner side change and it is not user friendly.
+It is possible we update wptrunner to accept `path/to/test.html?` as the url for the empty name variants, but such changes would be hard to implement and it will be surprising to the developers.
+Meanwhile making people name each variant does add a little extra documentation.

 Alternatively we can add `/` at the beginning of a test name, to denote the parameter is an url instead of a path.
 This deviates further from